 Every TLS teacher is in loco parentis, "in the place of a parent," with respect to the children under his or her care.
 It is the role of the teacher, just as it is the role of a parent, to guide children in the way they should go (Proverbs 22:6).
 Disciplinary action is carried out by teachers, except in extraordinary cases.
-Extraordinary cases are dealt with by the school Headmaster.
-If a behavioral issue merits the involvement of the Headmaster, it necessarily merits a phonecall home and possibly suspension or expulsion from TLS.
-Disciplinary action entails some or all of the following:
+Extraordinary cases are dealt with by the school Headmaster or Disciplinary Assistant.
+If a behavioral issue merits the involvement of the Headmaster or Disciplinary Assistant, it necessarily merits a phone-call home and possibly an "at-school suspension."
+Please note: